 Coreo is a web-based platform that centralizes patient information from medical and dental claims.
-As the platform underlying HMSA Connected CareSM, it gives primary care providers (PCP) and dentists real-time access to information about diagnoses, prescriptions, and care gaps.
+As the platform underlying Connected Care, it gives primary care providers (PCP) and dentists real-time access to information about diagnoses, prescriptions, and care gaps.

 In Coreo you can access:

-Register here.
-After you submit the form, you’ll receive two emails from Coreo within three business days:
+If you have not been pre-registered, you can register here.
+After you submit the form, you’ll receive an email from Coreo Support HI within 24-48 hours:

 Passwords expire every 60 days.
 If your password expires, call the Coreo help desk to reset it.